Get creative using our 3D printer!

 - Object must not be illegal nor can they be construed as having the intent to harm.

-- The library reserves the right to refuse any print request at the discretion of library staff.
+- Staff reserves the right to refuse any print request.

-- The library will not save or retain submitted files after printing objects.
+- The library will not save or retain submitted files after printing is completed.